craigsapp/RationalNumber/index.md

 ## RationalNumber demonstration

-The following code uses the RationalNumber Javascript code to dynamically process rational numbers.
+The following section uses the RationalNumber Javascript code to dynamically process rational numbers.
+Try typing various values in the four boxes below to create rational numbers.
+The reduced forms of the number will be shown to the right, and example mathematical calculations using the two rational numbers is given further below.
+Try typing a very large number to see what happens when any number has an absolute value greater or equal to 2^53.

 {% include rat-test.html %}